aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

 **-r OR --region** : Region Name.
 If no region is provided, default region is used. **(Optional)**
 **-sv OR --skip-vpc** : Skips adding vpcs in the hosted zone, if using an existing hosted zone. **(Optional)**

 If you made any mistakes, no worries.
 You can just re-run it.
 The script is idempotent.
-When a new global clusters need to be added, you can just re-run it with the new global-cluster CNAME pair.
+When a you need to add a new global cluster, you can just re-run it with the new global-cluster and CNAME pair.

 ## What resources will this solution create?